carlalbc/BIO634_2019/Day1_DataQC_and_mapping.md

 - Today we will download the raw reads from the ENA.
 The project accession name is [PRJNA380528](https://www.ebi.ac.uk/ena/data/view/PRJNA380528).
 Please, follow the next steps before downloading the fastq files:

-1. Create the following directories and go to the main directory (remember it's good to keep things tidy!):
+####  1. Make the following directories and go to the main directory (remember it's good to keep things tidy!):

 ```sh